iglu-contest/gridworld/README.md

 ```

 In this example, we download the dataset of tasks for RL env.
-Internally, on each `.reset()` of the env, the dataset samples a random task and makes it active in the env.
+Internally, on each `.reset()` of the env, the dataset samples a random task (inside its own `.reset()` method) and makes it active in the env.
 The `Task` object is responsible for calculating the reward, providing the text part of the observation, and determining if the episode has ended.

 The structure of the IGLU dataset is following.
 The dataset consists of structures that represent overall collaboration goals.
 For each structure, we have several collaboration sessions that pair architects with builders to build each particular structure.
 Each session consists of a sequence of "turns".
 Each turn represents an *atomic* instruction and corresponding changes of the blocks in the world.
-The structure of the `Task` object is following:
+The structure of a `Task` object is following:

   * `target_grid` - target blocks configuration that needs to be built
   * `starting_grid` - optional, blocks for the environment to begin the episode with.